 We’ve all heard the stories from friends and coworkers about terrible decisions they (or people they know) have made with their investments.

-What’s worse, many were led to those decisions by financial “professionals” whose advice they trusted
+What’s worse, many were led to those decisions by financial “professionals” whose advice they trusted and followed.

 Which can be extremely frustrating when trying to make sound decisions.